openiddict/openiddict-core/README.md

         .AddEntityFrameworkStores<ApplicationDbContext>()
         .AddDefaultTokenProviders();

-    // Register the OAuth2 validation handler.
-    services.AddAuthentication()
-        .AddOAuthValidation();

     // Register the OpenIddict services.
-    // Note: use the generic overload if you need
-    // to replace the default OpenIddict entities. services.AddOpenIddict(options =>
+    services.AddOpenIddict()
+        .AddCore(options =>
         {
+            // Configure OpenIddict to use the default entities. options.UseDefaultModels();

             // Register the Entity Framework stores.
             options.AddEntityFrameworkCoreStores<ApplicationDbContext>();
+        })

+        .AddServer(options =>
+        {
             // Register the ASP.NET Core MVC binder used by OpenIddict.
             // Note: if you don't call this method, you won't be able to
             // bind OpenIdConnectRequest or OpenIdConnectResponse parameters.
             options.AddMvcBinders();

             // Enable the token endpoint (required to use the password flow). options.EnableTokenEndpoint("/connect/token");

             // Allow client applications to use the grant_type=password flow. options.AllowPasswordFlow();

             // During development, you can disable the HTTPS requirement. options.DisableHttpsRequirement();
-    });
+        })

+        .AddValidation();
 }
 ```